sphinx-doc/sphinx/doc/domains.rst

          Describes the indexing operator of IntArrays.

-.. directive:: .. cpp:namespace:: namespace
+.. rst:directive:: .. cpp:namespace:: namespace

    Select the current C++ namespace for the following objects.

 These roles link to the given object types:

-.. role:: cpp:class
+.. rst:role:: cpp:class
           cpp:func
           cpp:member
           cpp:type